Sheila Abdus-Salaam, First Female Muslim Judge, Found Dead

 According to the New York Post, there are no signs of foul play and that the judge’s tragic death may be the result of suicide.

-Tributes to the judge, a graduate of Columbia Law School where she was ex-Attorney General Eric Holder’s classmate, are pouring in on social media and through the conventional news media.
-A former legal services attorney, she served as a judge on the state Supreme Court, which in New York is a lower court, for 20 years prior to the Cuomo appointment four years ago.
+Tributes to the judge, a 1977 graduate of Columbia Law School where she was ex-Attorney General Eric Holder’s classmate, are pouring in on social media and through the conventional news media.
+A former legal services attorney as well as a government staff lawyer, she served as a judge on the state Supreme Court, which in New York is a lower court, for 20 years prior to the Cuomo appointment four years ago.

 America's first-ever female Muslim judge is found dead in the Hudson River after she went missing from her NYC home https://t.co/OrkjolXnj9